niravnb/Table-Summarizer/README.md

 # Table-Summarizer

-Trained a bidirectional LSTM encoder-decoder architecture to generate summary from a table of weather records.
+Implemented an encoder-decoder LSTM model on the WeatherGov dataset to generate summary from a table of weather records.

-Improved BLEU (bilingual evaluation understudy) score by incorporating pre-trained GloVe embeddings, attention mechanism, dropout and beam search decoding.
+Improved BLEU (bilingual evaluation understudy) score by incorporating pre-trained GloVe embeddings, attention mechanism and beam search decoding.